anilabhabaral/custom-smt-uppercase/README.md

-# Custom SMT to convert a string field from lowercase to uppercase.
+# Custom Single Message Transformations (SMT) to convert a string field from lowercase to uppercase.

 ### Step-by-step process to install custom SMT: